Educational Leadership and Policy

 The University of Texas at Austin

 Dr. Jorge Burmicky is an Assistant Professor of Higher Education Leadership and Policy Studies at Howard University.
-One of his research lines examines the presidential leadership pipeline in higher education, with an emphasis on racially minoritized leaders at Minority-Serving Institutions (MSIs), community colleges, and broad access institutions.
-Another line of research explores policies and practices that support the educational outcomes of men of color, specifically the impact of men of color programs and initiatives on student success.
+One of his research lines examines presidential leadership in higher education, with an emphasis on equity-minded and socially just leadership at minority-serving institutions (MSIs), community colleges, and broadly accessible institutions.
+His research also explores policies and practices that support the educational outcomes of men of color, specifically the impact of men of color programs in student success, Latino men in community colleges, and promising student affairs practices for serving Latino men.

-Dr. Burmicky's research can be found in the Journal of College Student Development, Journal of Diversity in Higher Education, Community College Review, International Journal of Qualitative Studies in Education, Education Policy Analysis Archives, Journal of Education Human Resources, and the Journal of Women and Gender in Higher Education, among others.
+Dr. Burmicky's research can be found in the Journal of College Student Development, Journal of Diversity in Higher Education, Community College Review, International Journal of Qualitative Studies in Education, Education Policy Analysis Archives, Journal of Negro Education, Community College Journal of Research and Practice, Journal of Education Human Resources, and the Journal of Women and Gender in Higher Education, among others.
+He currently serves in the Research in Brief Board for the Journal of College Student Development.